 Columbus's first podcast festival kicks off Wednesday night on the Short North Stage.
 Along with a DIY contest and workshops, 17 podcasts will be featured - most of which are homegrown.

-"There was already a landscape, that's why I was inspired to set forth to do this festival," says organizer Chris Doney.
+"There was already a landscape, that's why I was inspired to set forth to do this festival," says organizer Brian Doney.
 "This was just a chance for us to get together for the first time and become that community."